sf-wdi-gaia/angular-intro/readme.md

 ##HTML Setup

+>Disclaimer: For the moment we will focus on writting Angular that is simply works in an understandable way.
+At the end of this document find a link to a styleguide that will suggest certain ways to refactor our code.

 Create a new directory `ngFun`, inside initialize bower with `bower init` and hit enter a bunch of times to have it generate a `bower.json` file.

 Pull down angular with bower with `bower install --save angular`.